Mid-term Assignment: Creative Writing - Fictional Short Story

 - Save your document as a MS word or pdf format before submission;

 - When ready please upload your document in the course website dropbox.
-Deadline is Friday April 7, 4:00 pm.
+Deadline is on the Syllabus page.

 - Amazing (Above expectation).
 This student created a Newsletter promoting export of US dairy genetics to developing countries and a response (in the form of the letter) to the CEO of the fictional company; See Example-1-Excellent.pdf